Rayr8/Python-Exercises/README.md

 Enter the directory where you cloned or downloaded the project and open index.html using your favourite browser.

-:handshake: CONTRIBUTIONS
+## :handshake: CONTRIBUTIONS

 **Contributions, issues and feature requests are welcome.**

-*If you see something wrong or not working, please check the issue tracker section, if that problem you met is not in already opened issues then open the issue by clicking on new issue button.*
+If you see something wrong or not working, please check the issue tracker section, if that problem you met is not in already opened issues then open the issue by clicking on new issue button.

-*If you have a solution to that, and you are willing to work on it, follow the below steps to contribute:*
+If you have a solution to that, and you are willing to work on it, follow the below steps to contribute:

-*a) Fork this repository.*
+a) Fork this repository.

-*b) Clone it on your local computer by running https://github.com/Rayr8/.git.*
+b) Clone it on your local computer by running https://github.com/Rayr8/.git.

-*c) Replace Rayr8 with the username you use on github.*
+c) Replace Rayr8 with the username you use on github.

-*d) Open the cloned repository which appears as a folder on your local computer with your favorite code editor.*
+d) Open the cloned repository which appears as a folder on your local computer with your favorite code editor

-*e) Create a separate branch off the master branch.*
+e) Create a separate branch off the master branch.

-*f) Write your codes that will fix the issue you found.*
+f) Write your codes that will fix the issue you found.

-*g) Commit and push the branch you created.*
+g) Commit and push the branch you created.

-*h) Raise a pull request, comparing your new created branch with our original master branch.*
+h) Raise a pull request, comparing your new created branch with our original master branch.

 ## PROJECT STATUS